 - Heart disease

-The any occupation definition means you will be eligible for disability benefits only if your disability prevents you from working in any occupation that you are reasonably qualified for.
+Under the any occupation definition, you are eligible for disability benefits only if your disability prevents you from working in any occupation for which you are reasonably qualified.
+This definition is more stringent, as it requires that you be unable to perform a wide range of jobs.

 Do you need disability insurance?